- Member of Finnish Parliament, Helsinki city councillor and Uusimaa regional councillor

 - An activist, a feminist and a vegan

-I am Mai Kivelä, the Executive Director of Animalia and a long term political activist.
-I am 34 years old and I live in Arabianranta, Helsinki with my partner and our two kids.
+I am Mai Kivelä, member of parliament, city councillor and a long term political activist from Helsinki.
+I am 38 years old and I live in Arabianranta, Helsinki with my partner and our two kids.

 I have been into political activism since I was a 9 years old.
 At that time I joined Greenpeace after seeing a TV-program about whale hunting.
 I have been actively involved in numerous different environmental and social movements and organizations for more than a decade.

-Before my current post in Animalia I worked as a Secretary General of the Left Youth of Finland and several years for Greenpeace.
+Before politics I used to work as the Executive Director of Animalia, a Secretary General of the Left Youth of Finland and several years for Greenpeace.
 Furthermore, I have experience in working in the development field and with trade unions.
-Before starting my politically oriented activities I have worked as a ticket seller, a lifeguard and a catering staff to name a few.
+Before NGOs and during my studies I worked as a ticket seller in a movie theater, a lifeguard in a swimming pool and as a catering staff to name a few.

 I have a Master’s degree in Environment and Development from King’s College London.
 I wrote my master’s thesis about the relationship between water resources, international trade and food security.
 I have also studied sociology at the University of Tampere and civic activities in Humak University of Applied Sciences.